nvinayvarma189/object-counting-video/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running:.
+To get a local copy up and running:

 ### Prerequisites